 The league assembled its inaugural teams during a two day event at Full Sail’s Annual Hall of Fame celebration.

-Full Sail has made the foray into the world of eSports with the recent announcement of Armada, a collegiate eSports league open to all students.
+Full Sail has made the foray into the world of esports with the recent announcement of Full Sail Armada, a collegiate esports league open to all students.
 The organization will unite existing student clubs focused on competitive gameplay under one single unit, and give students the opportunity to compete against other universities in games like Overwatch, League of Legends, Smash Brothers and more.

 “Gaming was hugely important to me when I was growing up, and I think it’s a great way to make friends.” says Christine.
 “Armada is open to any campus student, regardless of degree program.
 We’re hoping to build connections between gamers of all backgrounds.”

 Anyone can join Full Sail Armada.
 Members can look forward to a variety of extra-curricular activities – from viewing parties to campus-based tournaments.
 The league will function similar to a student club, with an additional roster of seven individuals representing Full Sail at collegiate-level events.
 As collegiate team members graduate, the league will act as an incubator for new talent.

 “The idea is to ignite pride on campus,” says Hoyt.
 “Armada will engage a sense of camaraderie and give students something to root for and rally around.
 It’s something they can look back on with pride after they graduate.”

 Full Sail Armada kicked off its inaugural season with two days of tryouts during Full Sail’s 9th Annual Hall of Fame celebration.
 Hoyt, Justin, and Christine worked to transform the Full Sail Live Venue into an arena worthy of a collegiate team.